skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 </div>

 While Enoch is doing this, the rest of the party heads for the tavern.
-Eomer spends the evening chatting with the locals.
+Eomier spends the evening chatting with the locals.
 He wants to know what they will find at Vale Calma.
 His skill at adopting accents and his general charm gets people to drop their guard and reveal a bit more than the average outsider might glean, although he still doesn't learn a great deal.
 It seems this area is covered in old ruins and is the site of many old battles.
 The townies are a bit superstitious and don't like talking about the dead.
-However, Eomer does learn that probably heroes or champions from old wars are buried there.
+However, Eomier does learn that probably heroes or champions from old wars are buried there.
 Perhaps a destroyed town?
 Stories conflict.
 It seems that the island of Mar Tesaro has seen a great deal of war over the centuries and the map has